 I. GRAD 9001: College and University Teaching

 One-credit hour, online, eleven-week session (eight-week summer session)

 Catalog Description: This course introduces students to effective pedagogical skills and is designed to prepare Graduate Teaching Assistants for their duties.
-Topics include understanding how students learn, creating active learning environments, using formative and summative assessments, grading, handling problematic student behavior, responding to student diversity, designing courses and syllabi, and creating teaching philosophies.
+Topics include understanding how students learn, creating active learning environments, using formative and summative assessments, grading, handling problematic student behavior, responding to student diversity, learning classroom observation strategies, and creating teaching philosophies.

 II.
 Graduate Student Teaching Workshop/Webinar Series:

 In addition to CETL’s workshop offerings, CETL’s GSPD offers five to seven workshops and webinars every fall and spring for graduate students who are currently teaching or who are interested in teaching.
 The workshops address core competences for university teaching across disciplines.
 For example, research-based topics include: 1) improving lab instruction; 2) how to create more interactive lectures; 3) creating an inclusive classroom; 4) classroom management; 5) writing a teaching philosophy, and more.